practicalli/clojure/docs/clojure-cli/clojure-style.md

 Code is easier to read and work with when it is consistent format that follows common rules.

-[Clojure community style guide](https://github.com/bbatsov/clojure-style-guide) provides a common style for Clojure code.
+[:fontawesome-brands-github: Clojure community style guide](https://github.com/bbatsov/clojure-style-guide) provides a common style for Clojure code.
 While most style recommendations are widely used, others are more contentious.
 Ultimately the development team for the project should define a workable set of style rules that makes them productions, ideally using much of those rules from the style guide.

 A consistent format between editors also minimises version control changes not related to code design.
 The following format tools for clojure can all be configured to be consistent with each other (although zprint defaults will require more customisation):